Akindart/load_matrix/README.md

 # load_matrix
-This project simply aims to load matrices from files (e.g. matlab format) and store them in EIgen::Matrices.
+This project simply aims to load matrices from files (e.g. matlab format) and store them in EIgen::Matrix objectss.